Duality224/helpme-script/README.md

-# helpme-script
-Linux bash script that sequentially runs input arguments through help, man, and Google
+Linux bash script that sequentially runs input arguments through help, man, and Google (via default XDG browser), and reports results from the former two sources in the terminal.
+Useful for finding documentation or information on a command, or anything really.